Shahu I: Consolidation

 An open field known as the Jakhinwadi plain was chosen as the meeting place of the two cousins.
 Jakhinwadi was bedecked with pavilions and equipage of the nobles of Maharashtra, who on this occasion, vied with each other in the splendour of their trappings and the profusion of their jewelry.
 There were over 200,000 soldiers, alone with horses and countless baggage trains.
 On the appointed day, Shahu and Sambhaji set out from their respective camps on elephants with jewel-studded howdahs.
 When they came in sight of each other, their elephants kneeled and their riders left them to mount richly saddled Arab steeds.
 When the horses met, the two princes alighted.
 Sambhaji put his head on Shahu’s feet as a visible token of submission.
 Chhatrapati Shahu bent down and lifting up his cousin and embraced him.
 Then, Shahu and Sambhaji decked each other with golden coins and garlands of flowers bringing the ceremony to a close.
-The formal treaty was concluded two months later at Satara known as "Treaty of Warana", which terminated the Maratha Civil War, and made Kolhapur a firmly subordinate sector of Satara Chhatrapati's empire.
+The formal treaty was concluded two months later at Satara known as "Treaty of Warana", which terminated the Maratha Civil War, and made Kolhapur a firmly subordinate sector of Satara Chhatrapati's realm.
 Fatehsingh Bhonsle was ordered to escort Sambhaji back to Panhala.
-Shahu accompanied Sambhaji for eight miles, and both were ablaze with the jewels and silks of the nobles in the train of the two monarchs.
+Shahu accompanied Sambhaji for eight miles, and the path was set ablaze with the jewels and silks of the Maratha nobles in the train of the two monarchs.
 According to scholar C. A. Kincaid: "Even the splendours of the French nobles, when Henry met Francis on the Field of the Cloth of Gold, would have paled before the magnificence of Sambhaji’s reception by Shahu."